-“Thanks for your articles about introverts,” says K. on When Your Personality Causes Problems.
+“Thanks for your articles on what to say in hard situations,” says K. on How to Comfort a Friend Whose Mom Has Cancer.
 “My problem with being an introvert is that I struggle to connect with people.
 When I go to school I see my classmates, I really want to talk to them and make friends.
 I say “Hi” but after that, my head is always blank.
 I can’t think of anything to say.
 I don’t know how to make small talk.
 It always amazes me to see those extroverted people, they seem always can come up so many things to talk about while I always feel like I’m just a total blank…I don’t like to be introverted.
 I want to more outgoing.
 Is there any way to change?”

 I’m not a big fan of trying to change who we are.
 Rather, I encourage people to accept their personality traits – especially if they’re introverted – and be who they are in their relationships.